sandrohanea/whisper.net/readme.md

     <PackageReference Include="Whisper.net.Runtime" Version="1.4.6" />
 ```

+## TFL Community

+We also have a Teams for Life community, where people can ask questions about the library or just discuss with others about their experience.
+You can join the community [using this link](https://teams.live.com/l/community/EBADsHLtqswx_2OnwI)

 ## Runtime

 The runtime package, Whisper.net.Runtime, contains the native whisper.cpp library and it is required in order to run Whisper.net.